smeshidojoe/Snatchr/README.md

 ## ⚖️ Legal Copyright Disclaimer

 > [!CAUTION]
 > Videos on YouTube and other sites may be subject to DMCA protection.
-The authors of Parabolic do not endorse, and are not responsible for, the use of this application in means that will violate these laws.
+The authors of Snatchr do not endorse, and are not responsible for, the use of this application in means that will violate these laws.

 ---